-2.4.6 Resurfacing and waterproofing of bridge deck
+Resurfacing and waterproofing of bridge deck

-- To facilitate the waterproofing of the bridge deck, the existing road surface will be excavated to expose the top of the bridge deck; - Deck surface will be prepared, cleaned and primed for application of bridge deck waterproofing; - Spray-applied bridge deck waterproofing will be installed on the primed surface; - New (narrower) road surfacing material will be laid and rolled, and footpaths will be reconstructed; and
+- To facilitate the waterproofing of the bridge deck, the existing road surface will be excavated to expose the top of the bridge deck. - Deck surface will be prepared, cleaned and primed for application of bridge deck waterproofing. - Spray-applied bridge deck waterproofing will be installed on the primed surface.

-• Road markings will be reapplied.
+- New (narrower) road surfacing material will be laid and rolled and footpaths will be reconstructed. - Road markings will be reapplied.

-2.4.7 Concrete repairs to Piers, Abutments and Deck Soffit
+Concrete repairs to Piers, Abutments and Deck Soffit

-- Concrete repairs will be carried out where minor areas of defective concrete are identified; - Defective concrete will be broken out by handheld drill/impact hammer or other specified method; and - The exposed surfaces will be suitably primed, and an approved proprietary prebagged repair mortar/concrete will be placed by hand and allowed to dry.
+- Concrete repairs will be carried out where minor areas of defective concrete are identified (such as cracked or spalled concrete). - Loose / damaged concrete will be broken out by handheld drill/impact hammer or other specified method. - The exposed surfaces will be suitably primed and an approved proprietary prebagged repair mortar/concrete will be placed by hand and allowed to dry. - Protective measures will be in place at all times during construction to prevent debris from falling into the river. - Repair works will be carried out via an underbridge unit positioned on the deck, or via boat / barge inside the river.

-2.5 Overview of Construction Programme
+1.10 Overview of Construction Programme

-Table 2.2 Construction Programme
+Table 0.2Construction Programme

-Construction Element Approx. Duration of each task Mobilisation, compound set up 2 weeks Works on southern side of bridge Approx. 4 months Works on northern side of bridge Approx. 4 months Works on southeast quay wall Approx. 2 months (incl.
-4 weeks of pile- driving) Works on southwest quay wall Approx. 2 to 2.5 months (incl.
-4 to 6 weeks of pile driving) Concrete repairs to underside of bridge 4-6 weeks Total Construction Phase Approx. 9 months Those works can be carried out in parallel with the main bridge works
+Construction Element Approx. duration of each task Mobilisation, compound set up 2 weeks Works on southern side of bridge Approx. 4 months Works on northern side of bridge Approx. 4 months Works on southeast quay wall Approx. 2 months Works on southwest quay wall Approx. 2 months Concrete repairs to underside of bridge 4-6 weeks Total Construction Phase Approx. 9 months